Five things every woman should know about the gender pension gap

 “When you get divorced, your circumstances change drastically,” explains Picker.
 “You’re under more financial pressure, and saving for your pension seems less important.”

-The Pension Sharing Order shows that there are solutions out there to level the pension playing field, and women just need to be aware of them.
+The Pension Sharing Order shows that there are solutions out there to help level the pension playing field, and women just need to be aware of them.
 “Don’t be afraid to get advice.” says Picker.

-- opt back into a workplace pension if you’ve opted out
+- Opt back into a workplace pension if you’ve opted out

-- start early as possible, as a small contribution adds up over time
+- Start early as possible, as a small contribution adds up over time

-- should divorce ever come into the picture, keep pensions at the forefront of your mind when splitting assets
+- Should divorce ever come into the picture, keep pensions at the forefront of your mind when splitting assets

 To get tailored support and advice about your money, speak to your financial adviser.
 And if you don’t have one, speak to one of our financial advisers, who’ll be able to help you.
 Please note that we can only advise on our products and services.